-Here are 4 reasons why website owners should utilize long tail keywords in their SEO campaign:
+Here are some reasons why website owners should utilize long tail keywords in their SEO campaign:

-Broad keywords may have a high search volume but think about the number of sites that will rank for something extremely broad like “dresses”.
-If you operate a small, local fashion boutique you’ll never rank for something like that due to competition from large well established retailers like Macy’s, Nordstrom, or Victoria’s Secret.
+Broad keywords may have a high search volume but think about the number of sites that will rank for something extremely broad like “software”.
+If you operate a small B2B software company, you’ll never rank for something like that due to competition from large and well established companies that also sell products in your market.
 Instead, focus on your specialty.
-Maybe you sell polka dotted cocktail dresses.
-“Polka dotted cocktail dresses” gets less search volume than “dresses” but there is much less competition for this long tail keyword.
+Maybe you sell accounting software for mid sized companies. “business accounting software” gets less search volume than “software” or even “accounting software” but there is much less competition for this long tail keyword.

 People that search using long tail keywords typically are looking for something very specific and have already spent the time doing research and narrowing down their search.
 Broad keywords don’t convert as well because searchers are still typically in research mode and might not even know what they want.
-If “polka dotted cocktail dresses” brings someone to your page that is full of pretty polka dotted cocktail dresses, there’s a good chance that they will convert.
+If “business accounting software” brings someone to your page that describes your accounting software packages for businesses, that page is much more likely to convert.